jordemort/jordemort.github.io/src/pages/blog/adding-copy-buttons-to-code-blocks.md

 Aha, it looks like [Rob O'Leary](https://www.roboleary.net/2022/01/13/copy-code-to-clipboard-blog.html) has!
 This implementation will be based on his, but of course I'm going to hack it up a ton, and stuff it all into an [Astro](https://astro.build/) component.

-First, let's look at a bit of Rob's implementation:
+First, let's look at a bit of Rob's implementation.
+When the page is loaded, it looks for all the code blocks in the document, and adds a button to each one:

 ```javascript
 blocks.forEach((block) => {